Manly P. Hall: Personal life

-Dubbed the “Sage of Los Angeles”, Hall once wrote scripts for Hollywood film studios, and as a result became friendly with numerous prominent figures in public life, the arts, and many professions.
+Dubbed the "Sage of Los Angeles", Hall once wrote scripts for Hollywood film studios, and as a result became friendly with numerous prominent figures in public life, the arts, and many professions.
 He was a close friend of the original Dracula actor, Bela Lugosi, and country singer John Denver, and he was said to be on friendly terms with former actor and future President of the United States, Ronald Reagan, who, according to Hall's fellow lecturer at the Philosophical Research Society, Stephan A. Hoeller, even visited him at his office.
 He was also friends with Elvis Presley, with whom he exchanged frequent phone calls.

 Death

-Hall died on August 29, 1990, at the age of 89, during a vacation trip with his wife Marie Bauer.
-The circumstances surrounding his death were suspicious, with his wife suspecting a plot devised by Hall's assistant at the Philosophical Research Society, Daniel Fritz, who made Hall rewrite his will only six days prior to his death.
-The case was brought to court by Bauer, and, although Fritz was ultimately not found guilty of Hall's death, it was proven that he had stolen money from him on a number of occasions, and as a result, he was removed from his position at the PRS after Superior Court Judge Harvey A. Schneider invalidated Hall’s last will in August, 1993.
-The mystery of Hall's death was never fully solved, with Marie Bauer never retracting her initial statement that it was a case of foul play involving Fritz, his son David, and another man named Mogins Brandt.
+Hall died on August 29, 1990, at the age of 89, during a vacation trip with his wife, Marie Bauer.
+The circumstances surrounding his death were suspicious, with his wife suspecting a plot devised by Hall's assistant at the Philosophical Research Society, Daniel Fritz, who made Hall rewrite his will only six days prior to his death; the mystery of Hall's death was never fully solved.